 Lunch is NOT provided on the first day of camp.
 Dinner will be served at 5:15PM.

-You will be divided into small work groups of 5-6 youth and 1 adult chaperone.
+You will be divided into small work groups of 5-7 youth and 1 adult chaperone.
 Small work groups, worksite assignments and additional work-related directions will be handed out on opening day.
-We will do our best to balance males and females, and experienced and inexperienced people on each team.
+We do our best to balance males and females, and experienced and inexperienced people on each team.

 Each participant will be working with a team of people who are not from their own church group.
 This may be uncomfortable for some at first, but team members quickly form friendships.
 For many this becomes a highlight of the week.
 This arrangement also provides many different experiences for your group to share when they return home.
 All young adults (18-20 years old) will be placed in work teams together.

 The day will end with mass, which will fulfill the Sunday obligation.